-It’s certainly tough for many entrepreneurs to figure out what financial tools their company needs.
-But in order to start establishing independent business finances, you really only need to begin with one thing: a business bank account.
+The most important thing you need to start separating business and personal finances is a business bank account.
 It’s up to you whether to decide to open a business checking or savings account.
 But we’d recommend starting with a business checking account, since it’s the cornerstone of any company’s financial foundation.

 With a dedicated business checking account, you can pay bills, deposit cash, collect invoice payments, and buy equipment without having to run a cash-only operation, or by having to pull from your personal bank account.
-Here are two fantastic options to kick off things—and you can even apply to open them literally right now to get it done.
+Here are three fantastic options to kick off things off.

 Perhaps you do deal in some cash, though, or would prefer a brick-and-mortar bank that you can walk into for services like sending wire transfers.

-For a first account, Chase Total Business Checking is a strong offering.
-With a very manageable $25 minimum first deposit, there’s a monthly fee of $15 (though $12 if you go paperless—save a tree and $3!), which is waived if you keep $1,500 minimum balance.
-With 100 monthly fee-free transactions and $5,000 of cash deposits, this suits most small business owners’ needs.
+For a first account, the Chase Business Complete Banking is a strong offering.
+There’s a low monthly fee, which can be waived multiple ways—such as if you keep a $2,000 minimum daily balance.
+With unlimited fee-free electronic transactions and $5,000 of cash deposits per month, this account suits most small business owners’ needs.

 This is a substantial thing for a business owner to build, especially if you see your business getting any bigger—whether that’s expanding to a larger space, opening more locations, getting a higher line of credit, and doing any of this with business financing.